 Palliative care is care that is aimed at improving the quality of life of someone who is facing a life threatening illness.

-If you are a palliative caregiver you might feel overwhelmed by the emotions and responsibilities that often accompany this stage of end of life care.
+If you are a palliative caregiver you might feel overwhelmed by the emotions and responsibilities that often accompany this stage of end-of-life care.
 Remember that you do have help.

-Role of palliative care team
+Role of the palliative care team

-By supporting the person in need of palliative care, the palliative care team also supports you, the caregiver, by taking on tasks that you would normally deal with yourself, so that you can focus on more important matters at this difficult time.
+By supporting the person in need of palliative care, the palliative care team also supports you, the caregiver, by taking on tasks that you would normally deal with yourself so that you can focus on more important matters at this difficult time.

-Family and friends – These people are another potential support group for you and the person in your care.
-While some may be willing to help with hands-on care, others may be available for driving to doctor appointments.
-There are other simple things like running errands or visiting that they can help with.
+Family and Friends – These people are another potential support group for you and the person in your care.
+While some may be willing to help with hands-on care, others may be available for driving the person in your care to appointments.
+There are other simple tasks like running errands that they may be able to help with.

 Other palliative care tips

 - Re-arranging your living space – This allows the individual the ability to interact with family or other people in the home.
-For example, placing the bed in the living room or dining room will make it easier for friends and family to visit, and the palliative care team to provide care.
+For example, placing the bed in the living room or dining room will make it easier for friends and family to visit and for the palliative care team to provide care.